 To work properly, the Wire and LiquidCrystal_I2C libraries must be included.

-First you have to call the following statement to create the LiquidCrystal class and set up the all the configurations.
+First, you have to call the following statement to create the LiquidCrystal class and set up all the configurations.
 You will set the address of the I2C device and the number of rows and columns of your LCD.
 If the I2C address is unknown, you can check our post about how to know it.

 LiquidCrystal_I2C lcd(0x3F, 16, 2);

-When the display is turned on, it has a default configurations, however, resetting the Arduino does not reset the LCD, so you cannot assume that it is in that state when a sketch is started (and the LiquidCrystal constructor is called).
+When the display is turned on, it has default configurations, however, resetting the Arduino does not reset the LCD, so you cannot assume that it is in that state when a sketch is started (and the LiquidCrystal constructor is called).
 To set all the internal settings, you should call the begin function before doing anything.

 The I2C Liquid Crystal library provides a wide range of options to work with it.
 However, you will only use some of them since they are the most important functions to quickly start working.
 For more precise use, see all the documentation on the library GitHub.

 The ones that you will be using are the following:

 lcd.print(“ x ”): This will work as the print function, printing the text on the LCD screen.